marcovalla/Advent-of-code-2021/README.md

 4. Run the project from your IDE
 5. Provide input data for the algorithm (if necessary) through the console

-This will compile the `Ejercicios.java` file and execute the solution for the first problem.

-Note that some of the algorithms require input data to function correctly.
-In this case, you should create a new file in the `src/code/input` directory and name it `dayN.txt`, where `N` is the day number of the problem you want to solve.
-Place the input data in this file, with each line representing a different input value.

 ## Credits

 This repository was created by [marcovalla](https://github.com/marcovalla) and is provided under the MIT license.
 The "Advent of Code" problems are the property of [Eric Wastl](https://github.com/topaz).